- Country or region

-- Importing into the EU from East African Community
+- Importing into the EU from the East African Community

-- EU trade defence measures on imports from East African Community
+- EU trade defence measures on imports from the East African Community

-- Exporting from the EU to East African Community
+- Exporting from the EU to the East African Community

 - Trade relations are part of the EU's overall political and economic relations with Kenya, Uganda, Tanzania, Burundi, and Rwanda